ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 ### [Set Resolution](#set-resolution)

 - The monitor's resolution can be set.
 - For the MX and EX series, please set the resolution value as 4096.
-For other Dynamixels, 1024 is the recommended value.
+For other DYNAMIXEL's, 1024 is the recommended value.
 - EX series have position control of 250 degrees.
 - MX series have position control of 360 degrees.